 City breaks are in many ways all the rage currently.
 These holidays provided that you are staying relatively close to home, mean that you can escape your routine for quick bursts of 2-4 days at a time.
 That is just the perfect amount to reset yourself in a way that makes you even more productive when you go back home.
 With winter often being an off-peak season, many cities offer a vast variety of activities for significantly cheaper prices and shorter waiting times.

 Paris is a dreamy city all year round, but in the winter it comes alive in a completely different way.
-If you want to enjoy the benefits of travelling off-season, then Paris should definitely be a weekend away destination of choice.
+If you want to enjoy the benefits of the travelling off-season, then Paris should definitely be a weekend away destination of choice.

 Winter in France is generally described as lasting from December until March, so Paris will be colder than usual, it may also be wetter than usual.
 However, travelling at this time you will have the opportunity of marvelling at all the beautiful Christmas decorations adorning popular landmarks.
 Explore the city through your taste buds by dining at fine French restaurants, and enjoying a warm cup of hot chocolate when the temperature drops outside.